ckvsoft/dbus-ck-smartmeter/README.md

 So what is the script doing:
 - Running as a service
 - connecting to DBus of the Venus OS `com.victronenergy.grid.http_40` or `com.victronenergy.pvinverter.http_40`
-- After successful DBus connection Shelly 3EM is accessed via REST-API - simply the /status is called and a JSON is returned with all details
+- After successful DBus connection Ckvsoft SmartMeter is accessed via REST-API - simply the /JsonData is called and a JSON is returned with all details
-  A sample JSON file from Shelly 3EM can be found [here](docs/shelly3em-status-sample.json)
+  A sample JSON file can be found [here](docs/shelly3em-status-sample.json)
-- Serial/MAC is taken from the response as device serial
+- MAC is taken from the response as device serial
 - Paths are added to the DBus with default value 0 - including some settings like name, etc
-- After that a "loop" is started which pulls Shelly 3EM data every 750ms from the REST-API and updates the values in the DBus
+- After that a "loop" is started which pulls SmartMeter data every 750ms from the REST-API and updates the values in the DBus

 Thats it 😄